 In response to growing uncertainty from new U.S. administration tariffs and shifting global trade policies, businesses, investors, and supply chain leaders need sharper tools to monitor cross-border activities.

-That’s why we’re excited to introduce the INRIX Cross Border Insights dataset— a new solution designed to deliver immediate insights into vehicular movements across every major U.S. land border entry point (Canada/Mexico) including 100+ U.S.-Mexico and 40+ U.S.-Canada border crossings.
+That’s why we’re excited to introduce the INRIX Cross Border Insights dataset— a new solution designed to deliver immediate observed vehicular movements across every major U.S. land border entry point (Canada/Mexico) including 100+ U.S.-Mexico and 40+ U.S.-Canada border crossings.

-Built on INRIX’s expansive network of connected vehicle data, the Cross Border Insights dataset provides powerful visibility into freight and passenger activity at all points of entry at both the US/Canada and US/Mexico borders.
+Built on INRIX’s expansive network of connected vehicle data, the Cross Border Insights dataset provides observed, probe counts of freight and passenger activity at all points of entry at both the US/Canada and US/Mexico borders.
 Whether you’re analyzing market risk, adjusting supply chains, or evaluating the impact of new tariffs, INRIX now offers a clear, data-driven view of North American trade flows — at a time when understanding them has never been more important.

 Helping Investors Navigate an Evolving Trade Environment